Borophene: History

 After the synthesis of silicene, multiple groups predicted that borophene could potentially be realized with the support of a metal surface.
 In particular, the lattice structure of borophene was shown to depend on the metal surface, displaying a disconnect from that in a freestanding state.

 In 2015 two research teams succeeded in synthesizing different borophene phases on silver (111) surfaces under ultrahigh-vacuum conditions.
 Among the three borophene phases synthesized (see Figure 1), the v1/6 sheet, or β12, was shown by an earlier theory to be the ground state on the Ag(111) surface, while the χ3 borophene was previously predicted by Zeng team in 2012.
 So far, borophenes exist only on substrates; how to transfer them onto a device-compatible substrate is necessary, but remains a challenge.

+Synthesis

+Molecular beam epitaxy is the main approach for the growth of high-quality borophene.
+The high melting point of boron and the growth of borophenes at moderate temperatures posed a significant challenge for the synthesis of borophenes.
+Utilizing diborane (B2H6) pyrolysis as a pure boron source, a group of researchers reported the growth of atomic-thickness borophene sheets via chemical vapor deposition (CVD) for the first time.
+The CVD-borophene layers display an average thickness of 4.2 Å, χ3 crystalline structure, and metallic conductivity.

 Atomic-scale characterization, supported by theoretical calculations, revealed structures reminiscent of fused boron clusters consisting of mixed triangular and hexagonal motives, as previously predicted by theory and shown in Figure 1.
 Scanning tunneling spectroscopy confirmed that the borophenes are metallic.
 This is in contrast to bulk boron allotropes, which are semiconducting and marked by an atomic structure based on B12 icosahedra.

-In 2021 researchers announced hydrogenated borophene on a silver substrated, dubbed borophane.
+In 2021 researchers announced hydrogenated borophene on a silver substrate, dubbed borophane.
 The new material was claimed to be far more stable than its component.
 Hydrogenation reduces oxidation rates by more than two orders of magnitude after ambient exposure.

+Multilayer borophene

-The creation of two-layer borophene was announced in August 2021.
+Experimental evidence supporting the formation of stacked bilayer and trilayer borophene sheets was first observed in CVD-grown borophene layers.
+Soon after that, the creation of two-layer borophene was announced in August 2021.